Johnny Greco: Professional career

-The Montreal native's pro debut took place on June 7, 1940, where he registered a technical knockout win.
-His first manager as a professional was Raoul Godbout, who also oversaw the career of champion Dave Castilloux.
+The Montreal native's professional boxing debut took place on June 7, 1940, where he registered a technical knockout win.
+His first manager as a professional was Raoul Godbout, who also oversaw the career of Canadian featherweight and lightweight champion Dave Castilloux.
+He soon felt pushed aside in favor of Castilloux and sought new management.
 After parting ways with Godbout, he began working with manager Pit Audette in October 1941.

 After advancing through the preliminary ranks in Montreal, Greco moved to New York under Murray Elkins in 1942 and secured a Madison Square Garden date before year's end.
 He made a statement by knocking out Harold Green at the 1:34 mark of round one, then scoring another first-round knockout over Bill Speary.
 The back-to-back stoppages elevated Greco to headliner status.
 He defeated Cleo Shans twice at the Garden in February and March 1943.
 Soon after, Greco enlisted in the Canadian Army, where he served as a private for about a year before being discharged.

 Between 1944 and 1945, he delivered three consecutive fights with Bobby Ruffin.
 Following his decision victory over Ruffin and their December 1944 draw, Madison Square Garden promoter Mike Jacobs dubbed him the "$200,000 kid."
 Their first two fights had generated $55,760 and $86,489 at the gate.
 He lost in the rubber match that was arranged with Ruffin at Madison Square Garden in February 1945.

+The Ring magazine placed Greco third among welterweight contenders in its 1944 annual ratings, published in February 1945.
+He was ranked behind champion Fred Cochrane, Henry Armstrong, and Sugar Ray Robinson.

 Greco and Tony Janiro clashed three straight times at Madison Square Garden in 1945, with the Montrealer capturing two victories via unanimous decision.

 His 1946 campaign at the Garden included two meetings with former world lightweight champion Beau Jack.
 In their initial bout on February 8, 1946, Greco pulled off an upset by battling Beau Jack to a 10-round draw.
 With 18,941 in attendance, the $148,152 gate shattered the Madison Square Garden record at the time, eclipsing the previous record held by Joe Louis and Buddy Baer.
 Three months later, in May 1946, he lost to Beau Jack by unanimous decision.